fractalwagmi/react-sdk/README.md

 };
 ```

-## Data Hooks
+## Wallet Data Hooks

-There are a wide variety of hooks that wrap our API functions to give you access
+There are a variety of hooks that wrap our API functions to give you access
-to user data.
+to wallet hooks:

 ```tsx
 import {